jurjen93/lofar_helpers/README.md

 ## LOFAR helper scripts

-Note that these scripts are still in development.
+These scripts are helper script for LOFAR data reduction.\
+Most scripts were used for imaging and recalibrating of A399-401, which are two pre-merging galaxy clusters.

-Clone this repo with: ```git clone https://github.com/jurjen93/lofar_helpers.git```
+Clone this full repo with: ```git clone https://github.com/jurjen93/lofar_helpers.git```

+Two standalone scripts are briefly discussed below:

 ### Make boxes for LOFAR self-calibration